brorarangers/brorarangers.github.io/_posts/2017-02-20-scott-graham-interview.md

 layout: article
 category: squad
 tags:
-headline: I won't be distracted
+headline: I Won't Be Distracted
 description: Making a welcome return to Brora Rangers, Scott Graham shares his thoughts on the rest of the season.
 featured: yes
 image: yes